AshiqurRah/taskmanager/README.md

 - Use Docker
 - Follow OpenAPI specifications

-This was a great learning experience!
+It was a great learning experience.